Monitor DNS servers with PRTG

 Be notified immediately in the event

 PRTG DNS monitoring runs automatically in the background.
 If you wish to verify the status of the DNS Sensor, you can do so via an easy-to-read user interface.
-PRTG also comes with a handy notification system which means you no longer have to constantly check the DNS server yourself.
+PRTG also comes with a handy notification system which means you no longer have to constantly check the DNS server or records yourself.

 iWhat is a sensor?